-The Best 9 Whisky Distilleries on Islay, Scotland
+9 Whisky Distilleries on Islay You’ll Absolutely Love

 For those of you that don’t know, the Isle of Islay is Scotland’s famous ‘Whisky Island’.
 It’s where you’ll find some of the finest Scottish whisky (or 'scotch whiskey’, for the Americans) in all of Scotland.
 Which granted, is not a massive place, BUT STILL boasts around 143 whisky distilleries nationwide!

 So with the massive amount of choices before you, we thought we’d give you a hand and cut down the options a bit.
-That’s why we’ve compiled a list of the 9 BEST whisky distilleries on Islay… okay, let me bring you in on the joke - there ARE only 9 distilleries on Islay.
+That’s why we’ve compiled a list of the 9 BEST whisky distilleries on Islay… okay, let me bring you in on a little secret, (there ARE only 9 distilleries on Islay).
 But that’s a massive number of distilleries for an island of only 3,000 inhabitants.

 Enough rambling, let’s get to the whisky!